Summary

 Understanding the impact of antibiotic use and recovery

-When we use antibiotics for infection, our gut microbiome goes through phases of change.
+When we take antibiotics for an infection, our gut microbiome goes through phases.
 First, antibiotics attack gut bacteria.
-This results in a gut microbiome that is imbalanced with bad bacteria, followed by a sometimes-long journey back to a balanced, healthy gut, aka baseline.
+This results in a gut microbiome that is imbalanced with bad bacteria, followed by a sometimes-long journey back to a balanced, healthy gut.
 Let's explore these phases in more depth.

 Phase 1: Antibiotics attack gut bacteria